chris-gong/flopnite-ue4/README.md

 ## What is Flopnite [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/BEASTSM96/flopnite/blob/v2/LICENSE)
-Relatively new to game development, my friends and I wanted to challenge ourselves by recreating the popular triple A game *Fortnite* in a limited time frame while having fun doing so.
-We also documented the process and posted the documentaries to our [YouTube channel](https://www.youtube.com/watch?v=UCyIgPcXKLQ).
+I'm relatively new to game development, my friends and I wanted to challenge ourselves by recreating the popular triple A game *Fortnite* in a limited time frame while having fun doing so.
+We also documented the process and posted the documentaries to our [YouTube channel](https://www.youtube.com/channel/UCO77KLKwplncMHLo6gLpIHw).
 This recreation was made using Unreal Engine 4 and Amazon GameLift.

 ## Who was involved in Weekly
 I am proud to say that this was truly a community effort.
 Although I was the main programmer, we had many people who contribute by providing art assets and game code: